Home Projects About

 The website’s navigation lacks clarity, making it difficult for users to find key information efficiently.

-The donation process has too many unnecessary steps such as “donate”, “donate online”, and “donate real help now”.
+The donation process has too many unnecessary steps: “donate”, “donate online”, and “donate real help now”.

 • Technical Break Points